By Bevin Reinen, M.S.Ed., NBCT

 - Facilitate a Q&A Skype session with an environmental expert such as a Yellowstone National Park ranger.

-- Conduct read-alouds using resources like the Earth Day Everyday Book Set.
+- Conduct read-alouds using resources like the Kids for the Earth Big Book.

 - Pass out gloves and have students pick up litter on the school grounds.